joelegner/counter/README.md

 # Background

-I am not much of a programming, know little about Go, yet I wrote this program in about 1 hours' time using ChatGPT.
+I am not much of a programmer, know little about Go, yet I wrote this program in 1 hour -- using ChatGPT.
 It was pretty amazing.
+It has opened doors to my imagination by reducing the friction to write another program.
+When it's easy to do something like this, I bet I will think of other applications!

 Right out of the gate it wrote a working program.
 The most time-consuming parts were the tweaks and then getting it put up on Github.
 I'm just not very skilled at using git.

 The "programming" -- if you call it that -- was easy.
 I just kept prompting ChatGPT to add more code, different options, different keystrokes.
 Once I saw how it was done, I added some more manually.
 That's all it took to write this program.
 I now share it with the world and hope somebody finds it fun.
 I am using it to count repetitions while practicing music.